Gabrielito666/sqlite-express/README.md

 session.update(instructionsToUpdate);
 ```

+since version 3.0.5 the method returns a promise that resolves to the number of modified rows.

 ## delete

 The `delete` method is used to delete records from a specific table in an SQLite database based on a condition.
 It requires three parameters: the database object, the table name as a string, and an object representing the condition for the deletion.